klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 Before *pushing*, your local repository should be up to date with the latest changes from the remote repository.

 Imagine, after some time, another developer from its own computer *clones* the remote repository, edits the *readme.txt* file and *pushes* it back to the remote repository.
-From then on, the *readme.txt* file that is located on your computer is outdated.
+From then on, the *readme.txt* file that is located on your computer is "outdated".
 It will remain outdated until you *pull* (update) changes from the remote repository.

 ## 2. Pull command